 Mau Te Rongo Navigators

-In July 2025, a new safety initiative was launched at Porirua Railway Station with the goal of improving security and strengthening community ties.
-This initiative has been introduced in response to rising concerns about safety at transport hubs, specifically focusing on addressing violence and anti-social behaviour.
+Our new safety has the goal of improving security and strengthening community ties.
+This initiative was introduced in response to rising concerns about safety at transport hubs, especially the safety of our rangatahi.

 The Mau Te Rongo Navigators will work closely with community police patrols to provide extra visibility and reassurance to the public.
 They will also engage with public transport users, build connections with support agencies, and offer insights into emerging risks and challenges.